V4Fire/Client/src/components/base/b-router/README.md

 < a href = /some-url | data-router-method = replace | data-router-params = {"foo": 1}
 ```

-To disable this behavior for a specific link, add the `data-router-prevent-transition` attribute.
+To disable click interception for a specific link, add the `data-router-prevent-transition` attribute.

 ```
 < button href = /some-url | data-router-prevent-transition = true
 ```

-To disable this behavior globally, set the `interceptLinks` prop to `false`.
+To disable click interception for all links globally, set the `interceptLinks` prop to `false`.

 ```
 - namespace [%fileName%]